 Currently, MMoME is accepting volunteers from the following towns only:

 If you are interested in joining the Marine Mammals of Maine stranding response team and meet ALL of the above requirements, including living in one of the towns listed above, please complete our Volunteer Interest Form.
 Once completed, you will be notified of the next steps to be taken, including attending an informational session, and then a training session.
-If you meet the above requirements but do not live in a town currently open to new volunteers, you will be put on the waiting list and contacted when a need arises in your town.
+If you meet the above requirements but do not live in a town currently open to new volunteers, we strongly encourage you to attend an info session, and then you will be put on the waiting list and contacted when a need arises in your town.